WOODCHUCKERS FIREWOOD

 -

-Burn smaller pieces for 15 -20 minutes before adding large logS.
+Burn smaller pieces for 15 -20 minutes before adding large logs.
 For easier combustion criss-cross the logs when adding to the fire.

 -

 Open all dampers and fresh air supply sources fully when starting the fire.
 If the fireplace has glass doors leave them open a crack to start.
-This assists the drawing action of the fire and reduces the tendency for the fire to deposit smoke and creosote on glass doorS.
+This assists the drawing action of the fire and reduces the tendency for the fire to deposit smoke and creosote on glass doors.

 -